folio-org/raml-module-builder/README.md

 ## Adding a hook to run immediately after verticle deployment

-It is possible to add custom code that will immediately after the verticle running the module is deployed.
+It is possible to add custom code that will be run immediately after the verticle running the module is deployed.

 ```java
 public interface PostDeployVerticle {